plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 pronouns?](https://bobcutmag.com/2021/09/07/what-are-the-78-gender-pronouns/)).
 Language, as you know, evolves.

-However, demands to use certain words by the language police (or by anyone else for that matter) are of course bad form and extremely annoying.
+The problem is that demands to use certain words by the language police (or by anyone else for that matter) are of course bad form and extremely annoying.

-Nevertheless, people sometimes cloyingly insist on the use of their new and improved personal pronouns.
-Here are mine.
+Nevertheless, some people still cloyingly insist on the use of their new and improved personal pronouns.
+When that happens, here are mine.

 ## My preferred gentry pronouns (PGP)